mmcc007/sylph/README.md

 https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html

 # Configuration
-All configuration information is passed to _Sylph_ using a configuration file.
+Configuration information is passed to _Sylph_ using a configuration file.
 The default config file is called `sylph.yaml`:
 ```yaml
 # Config file for Flutter tests on real device pools.
 # Auto-creates projects and device pools if needed.